Updated: 2 days ago

-So lets talk about Asian eyes.
+So let's talk about Asian eyes.
 What Asians have is what we call the "Epicanthic Fold".
-It is a skin that covers the part of the eye that is closer to your nasal.
+It is a piece of fatted skin that covers the part of the eye that is closer to your nasal.
 It can also form on the bottom of the eye in rare cases.
 Here is a video explaining this.

 Now, the question is; can a European white person be born with the epicanthic fold?
 It is indeed possible if they are mixed with Asian blood.
 But it is not a very common occurrence.
 But it does occur.
 Genetics are a funny thing.
 You never know what you'll get in the grand scheme of things.
 Here are some fun facts about this.

-Regardless of whether or not you are Asian, it is still possible for a white person, even a black person; can be born with it.
+Regardless of whether or not you are Asian, it is still possible for a white person, even a black person; can be born with the epicanthic fold.
 I've seen them.
+And they almost always come in the form of a double eyelid.
 I would also like to point out that it is possible to look Asian and have no Asian ancestry.
 See here.